Community Outreach

 Local Outreach

-Plus Power has been developing Great Plains since 2019 with a focus on meeting the needs of the Kansas grid and the customers it serves.
-In Spring 2024, Plus Power will seek the necessary approvals from Labette County to construct its proposed battery energy storage system, leading public engagement and education about the facility in the process.
-We are committed to working with Labette County and various local stakeholders including Neosho Township Fire Departments, community members, local stakeholders, and policymakers throughout the development process.
+Great Plains has been in development since 2019 with a focus on meeting the needs of the Kansas grid and the customers it serves.
+The project team is committed to working with Labette County and various local stakeholders including Neosho Township Fire Departments, community members, local stakeholders, and policymakers throughout the development process.

 Community Benefits